References

 BDS, MClinDent(Prostho), PhD

-FDS RCPS(Glasg), FCGDent (UK), FDTFEd (RCS Ed), Professor, Dental Academy, University of Portsmouth; Programme Director, King's College London Faculty of Dentistry, Oral and Craniofacial Sciences; Associate Professor, Melbourne Dental School, University of Melbourne; Principal, The Avenue Dental Practice, Ealing, London
+BDS, MClinDent (Prostho), PhD, FDS RCPS (Glasg), FCGDent (UK), FDTFEd (RCS Ed), Faculty of Dentistry, Oral and Craniofacial Sciences, King's College London; Professor, School of Dental Health and Care Professions, University of Portsmouth; Associate Professor, Department of Prosthodontics, Melbourne Dental School, University of Melbourne; Private Practice, Ealing, London

 Articles by Subir Banerji